Simi23/szazharminchet-repozitorium/solutions/windows/win-1st-sol.md

 Create CertEnroll GPO, run `certutil -crl`

-If ocsp path is changed, edit applicationHost.config, and remember to use OCSPISAPIPool!
+If ocsp path is changed, edit applicationHost.config, and remember to use **OCSPISAPIPool**!

 </details>